majumderb/compac/README.md

-# Persona Expansion with Common Sense in Dialog
+# Persona Expansion with Commonsense in Dialog
-Personalized Dialog Generation
+Personalized Dialog Generation with Commonsense

 # Data